Back to News

 Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC.
 WNC & Associates serves as the equity partner.
 Banc of California is providing construction financing, while Key Bank serves as the permanent lender, using a Freddie Mac product.

-Renovations are expected to be complete by June 2025.
-The property’s affordability was set to expire in 2024, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
-Units will be set to 30%, 40%, 50%, or 60% of Area Median Income (AMI).
+Renovations are expected to be complete by the end of 2025.
+The property’s affordability was set to expire in October 2025, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
+All units will be income restricted to family households earning 30%, 40%, 50% and 60% percent of the Area Median Income (AMI).

-Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC, U.S. Bank as the equity partner and construction lender, and KeyBank as the permanent lender, using a Freddie Mac Product.
+Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC.
+WNC & Associates serves as the equity partner.
+US Bank is providing construction financing and Capital One serves as the permanent lender, using a Freddie Mac product.

 CPP (Community Preservation Partners), a mission-driven affordable housing preservation developer, in partnership with Bettencourt Properties and The Beneficial Housing Foundation, has announced the acquisition and planned renovation of Sundance Apartments, an affordable housing complex in Bakersfield, Calif.
 This is the first community in Bakersfield for CPP.